Red Barons Webseiten

 Following the opening of the border on the evening of November 9, 1989, people from East and West Berlin had invaded the top of the wall in front of the Brandenburg Gate in the morning of the 10th.
 For a moment the world held its breath!

-In the early nineties the Brandenburg Gate represents more than ever
+In the early nineties, the Brandenburg Gate represented more than ever

 The symbol of German unity